Selangau: Healthcare

 The town is served by a health clinic, Selangau Health Clinic operated by the Ministry of Health.

 Fire station

 The Selangau Fire Department Station was built, serving the emergency services, such as drowning and fire.
 It was managed by Fire and Rescue Department and Ministry of Housing and Local Government.
 With its existing, it will reducing response time from Sibu Fire Station and Mukah Fire Station.

 Culture and leisure

 There is a weekend bazaar at Selangau where natives could sell their jungle produce to their customers.
 Pesta Selangau (Selangau Festival) is held every year.
 Among the activities during the festival are: rafting, kayaking, and radio-controlled boat race.

+Federal constituency

+The federal constituency represented in the Dewan Rakyat is Selangau (federal constituency).